syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 The `ChartTooltipBehavior` is commonly used for all series to customize the tooltip.

-Following properties are used to customize and configure tooltip which are available in `ChartTooltipBehavior`.
+The following properties are used to customize and configure tooltip which is available in the `ChartTooltipBehavior.`

-* `EnableAnimation` - used to enable the animation when showing tooltip.
+* `EnableAnimation`: Used to enable the animation when showing the tooltip.
-* `Position` - used to position the tooltip at data point position or at cursor position.
+* `Position`: Used to position the tooltip at the data point position or the cursor position.
-* `Style` - used to customize the fill and stroke of tooltip.
+* `Style`: Used to customize the fill and stroke of the tooltip.
-* `LabelStyle` - used to customize the tooltip label.
+* `LabelStyle`: Used to customize the tooltip label.
-* `HorizontalOffset` - used to position the tooltip at a distance from the data point or cursor position horizontally.
+* `HorizontalOffset`: Used to position the tooltip at a distance from the data point or cursor position horizontally.
-* `VerticalOffset` - used to position the tooltip at a distance from the data point or cursor position vertically.
+* `VerticalOffset`: Used to position the tooltip at a distance from the data point or cursor position vertically.
-* `HorizontalAlignment` - used for horizontal alignment of tooltip label with respect to the cursor position.
+* `HorizontalAlignment`: Used to align the tooltip label at left, right and center of the data point position or cursor position horizontally.
-* `VerticalAlignment` - used for vertical alignment of tooltip label with respect to the cursor position.
+* `VerticalAlignment`: Used to align the tooltip label at top, center and bottom of the data point position or cursor position vertically.
-* `ShowDuration` - used to set the amount of time that the tooltip remains visible in milliseconds.
+* `ShowDuration`: Used to set the amount of time that the tooltip remains visible in milliseconds.
-* `InitialShowDelay`  - used to delay in milliseconds to show the tooltip once user interact with series.
+* `InitialShowDelay`: Used to delay in milliseconds to show the tooltip once the user interacts with series.

-For customizing tooltip, you can create an instance `ChartTooltipBehavior` and add it to the SfChart Behaviors collection.
+For customizing the tooltip, you can create an instance `ChartTooltipBehavior` and add it to the SfChart Behaviors collection.

 {% tabs %}